phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is an open source toolkit for building, shipping and monitoring AI products.
+Phidata is a toolkit for building AI products.
+It gives you production-ready AI Apps that can run locally using docker or be deployed to AWS with 1 command.

+Its goal is to provide a paved-path for building AI products to anyone with basic python skills.

 ## 🎖 Use it to build